karlbenedict/karlbenedict.github.io/CV/CV.md

 1. *Earth, Life and Semantic Web (ELSeWeb): An Earth observation-driven, Semantic Web system for computational modeling of the impact of changing environments on health and disease*.
 Funding Agency: NASA.
 Performance Period: 1/12-12/13 (Award extended to 9/14).
 Award Amount: $204,215 (EDAC’s portion of the total project budget of $668,233).
 Institutional PI, Deanna Pennington (UTEP) PI.

 1. *Collaborative Research: Cyberinfrastructure Development for the Western Consortium of Idaho, Nevada, and New Mexico*.
 Funding Agency: National Science Foundation.
+Award Number:0918635.
 Performance Period 9/18/09-8/31/12.
 Award Amount: $316,161 (EDAC’s portion of the total project budget of $2,000,000).
 Co-I, Gayle Dana (Desert Research Institute) PI.

 1. *Feasibility of Development and Deployment into Public Health Decision Support systems of a Multi-resolution Nested Dust Forecast System Enabled by Open Standards Based Model and Data Interoperability*.
 Funding Agency: NASA.
 Performance Period: 7/31/09-1/31/11.
 Award Amount: $109,575.55.
 PI.

 1. *New Mexico EPSCoR RII3: Climate Change Impacts on New Mexico's Mountain Sources of Water*.
 Funding Agency: National Science Foundation.
+Award Number:0814449.
 Performance Period: 9/08-8/13.
 Award Amount: $1,578,824 (EDAC’s portion of the total project budget of $15,000,000).
 Co-I, William Michener (NM EPSCoR State Office) PI.

 1. *Development of a Flexible Pavement Database for Local Calibration of MEPDG*.
 Funding Agency: NM Department of Transportation.
 Performance Period: 6/08-5/11.
 Award Amount: $31,310 (EDAC’s portion of the total project budget of $439,787).
 Co-I for EDAC’s project component, Rafi Tarifdar (UNM CE Department) PI.